alexglv/webpack-in-5min-vuejs/README.md

 npm run dev
 ```

-The above will create bundled files in `build` directory.
+which is an alias for `npm run build` and will produce bundled files under `build` directory.

 ## 5. Other Variations